maialsh/ORCA/README_LLM_BACKDOOR_EVALUATION.md

 # LLM-Based Backdoor Detection Evaluation

-This evaluation system uses Large Language Models (LLM) to analyze BinSleuth and CAPA outputs for sophisticated backdoor detection evaluation on the Rosa benchmark dataset.
+This evaluation system uses Large Language Models (LLM) to analyze ORCA and CAPA outputs for sophisticated backdoor detection evaluation on the Rosa benchmark dataset.

 ## 🎯 Overview